edlabao/eldr/docs/sphinx/intro.rst

 Overview
 ========
-ELDR is an application framework, that is to say, it's a collection of python code that can help jumpstart the development of command-line tools and applications providing the developer is willing to follow a few rules and conventions to use the framework.
+JARAF is an application framework, that is to say, it's a collection of python code that can help jumpstart the development of command-line tools and applications providing the developer is willing to follow a few rules and conventions to use the framework.

 The framework itself is fairly straighforward to use.
-An application will inherit from a base application class named :class:`~jaraf.app.App` and implement one required method (:meth:`~jaraf.app.App.main()`).
+An application will inherit from a base application class named :class:`~jaraf.App` and implement one required method (:meth:`~jaraf.App.main()`).
 From there, the application can optionally implement a number of other prescribed methods to set up and customize itself.
-For example, an application that needs custom command-line arguments will implement the :meth:`~jaraf.app.App.add_arguments()` and :meth:`~jaraf.app.App.process_arguments()` methods.
+For example, an application that needs custom command-line arguments will implement the :meth:`~jaraf.App.add_arguments()` and :meth:`~jaraf.App.process_arguments()` methods.

-A lot of simple applications will probably only ever need the :class:`~jaraf.app.App` class, but for some more complex applications, additional features are provided through mixin classes.
+A lot of simple applications will probably only ever need the :class:`~jaraf.App` class, but for some more complex applications, additional features are provided through mixin classes.

 Application Base Class
 ======================
-The application base class, :class:`~jaraf.app.App`, is a virtual base class that must be inherited by an application in order to use the framework.
+The application base class, :class:`~jaraf.App`, is a virtual base class that must be inherited by an application in order to use the framework.
 It provides some basic features useful to most command-line applications.
 This includes exception handling to prevent an application from abruptly exiting, a best-effort exit code, logging methods, and built-in command-line arguments to set various parameters.

-It has one virtual method named :meth:`~jaraf.app.App.main()` that must be implemented.
+It has one virtual method named :meth:`~jaraf.App.main()` that must be implemented.
 A minimalist application need only implement this one method to use the framework.
 However, there are other virtual methods that can be implemented and public methods that can be overloaded that enable developers to further